MatheoDodi/RESTful-.NET-Core/README.md

 ### What are URIs?

-So when we're talking about REST, we're normally talking about a URI that needs a point at a resource.
+So when we're talking about REST, we're normally talking about a URI that needs to point at a resource.
 And by resource I mean any type of data that a user might interact with, whether that is a product on the website, a payment, another user, etc. While we're designing our APIs, we're going to want to think about what the actual address is to these APIs.
 They're what we call **URIs**, or Uniform Resource Identifiers.
 These URIs are just paths to the resources within our system.

 #### Optional Arguments

 **Query strings** can be used for non-data elements.
-So, when we start to think about formatting and sorting and searching, that's where query strings come in, because they're not part of the URI itself, they're optional arguments to those URIs or to those resources.
+So, when we start to think about formatting, sorting and searching, that's where query strings come in, because they're not part of the URI itself, they're optional arguments to those URIs or to those resources.

 ### Built With